 Patients aren't completing rehab following total knee replacements

-Total knee replacement (TKR) is a procedure that has been rising steadily in recent years.
-In fact there was a 77 per cent increase in TKR surgeries from 2003 to 2014 in Australia, and this trend is likely to continue due to factors such as the aging population and increased obesity rates.
+Total knee replacement (TKR) is a procedure that has been rising steadily in recent years; statistics show a 77 per cent increase in surgeries in Australia from 2003 to 2014.

 Studies have shown that rehabilitation exercises following TKR surgery can lead to faster recovery times, however many patients fail to implement an effective preparation or rehabilitation plan.

-In addition, the platform links to a website where clinicians can configure individual physiotherapy programs and monitor patient progress remotely.
+Using the web portal, clinicians can configure individual physiotherapy programs and monitor patient progress remotely, enabling quality, targeted care.

 Activate TKR provides flexibility in total knee replacement care delivery, particularly for patients living in remote rural areas or those with busy lifestyles.

 Trialling the TKR platform in hospitals in NSW and QLD

 Development of the digital platform was completed in 2016.

 Since November of that same year, we've been trialling the platform with four hospitals in New South Wales and Queensland, targeting up to 150 patients undergoing TKR surgery.

 The study will determine the efficacy of the platform in TKR patient rehabilitation, as well as its impact on the clinical care team.